Things to do here

 What makes this place extraordinary?

-Angkor Borei was known as Vyadhapura when it served as the capital of ‘water Chenla’ in the 8th century.
+Angkor Borei is a famous site which is situated near the provincial town of Takeo and is only 7 km from here.
+It was known as Vyadhapura when it served as the capital of ‘water Chenla’ in the 8th century.
 It was also an important centre during the earlier Funan period (1st to 6th centuries), when Indian religion and culture were carried to the Mekong Delta by traders, artisans and priests from India, as the great maritime trade route between India and China passed by the Mekong Delta.

-We will take you where no tourists have gone before.
+The best way to experience the rural culture is to take a bike trip or we can take you where no tourists have gone before.
 We will follow the villagers, and that means mud trails and rice fields…as it is so much fun.
+This is one of the our most desirable activities.

-Why not become part of traditional cooking.
+Want to experience the real traditional khmer cooking?
+There is no better place than the farm kitchen at the homestay.
 Most of the food we cook at the farm kitchen is organically home grown.
 You can also see our aquaponic and permaculture growing here.

-We believe in responsible tourism has several goals: sustainability, environmental integrity, social justice and maximum local economic benefit.
-Responsible tourism asks individuals, organizations, governments and businesses to take responsibility for their actions and the effects of their actions.
+We believe in responsible tourism which has several goals: sustainability, environmental integrity, social justice and maximum local economic benefit.
+We have hand weaving, knitting and education projects at the homestay where you can find best practice examples for sustainable development.

 Story in pictures